In 2016, we transitioned the MBA Learning Center to run on Instructure's Canvas Learning Management System (LMS).

 Import More LAPs

 Go back to Commons by clicking the "Commons" button on the left side of the screen.
-Search for the next LAP from our list of LAPs for this course (EC-028) and import it into the course.
+Search for another LAP (such as EC-028) and import it into the course.

 Once you've imported it, go back to the course and refresh the screen until you see EC-028 appear as a new module in the course.